Corecii/GreenTea/README.md

 	-- params is properly typed as { cat: { age: number, ...}, location: CFrame, ... }
 end)
 ```

+## Lune Support

+GreenTea has not been extensively tested on Lune.
+Some Roblox-specific typecheckers might not work, and there may be other issues.
+Please report any issues here: https://github.com/corecii/greentea/issues

 ## `t` Compatibility